-Linh Le · senior full-stack engineer — end to end means end to end, from server to screen
+Linh Le · senior full-stack engineer.
+End to end means end to end, from server to screen.

-It loads fast, doesn't it.
+It loaded fast.
 Here's why.

-Hover-prefetched.
 Flash-free.
-Motion-aware.
 Zero-dependency.
+View-source clean.

 The page is the work sample.